joaompinto/docker-build-python-static-bin/README.md

 # Build a static binary from a Python script

-The Docker image availbale on this repository allows to build Linux static binaries from python scripts/applications.
+The Docker image available on this repository allows to build Linux static binaries from python scripts/applications.
 This binaries should run fine on any Linux system (x64 only).

 The binary is built using [Nuitka] together with a Python 3.10 static build.